sensei-hacker/inavwiki/Navigation-modes.md

 - Activate without props installed to check for reasonable operation.
 - When misconfigured, this mode can result in dramatic failure to hold position.
 Attitude (yaw & motion) inputs can/will result in rapid and unexpected motion.

-## NAV CRUISE - Fixed Wing Heading Hold
+## NAV COURSE HOLD - Fixed Wing Heading Hold

 When enabled the machine will try to maintain the current heading and compensate for any external disturbances (2D CRUISE).
-User can adjust the flight direction directly with ROLL stick or with the YAW stick ( `nav_fw_cruise_yaw_rate` set the yawing rate at full stick deflection ).
+User can adjust the flight direction directly with ROLL stick or with the YAW stick (`nav_fw_cruise_yaw_rate` set the yawing rate at full stick deflection).
 The latter will offer a smoother way to adjust the flight direction.
-If the mode is enabled in conjunction with NAV ALTHOLD also the current altitude will be maintained (3D CRUISE).
+If the mode is enabled in conjunction with NAV ALTHOLD also the current altitude will be maintained (CRUISE).
 Altitude can be adjusted, as usual, via the pitch stick.
-Both 2D/3D CRUISE modes forces ANGLE mode to be active so the plane will auto level.
+ANGLE mode is forced to be active so the plane will auto level.

+## NAV CRUISE - Fixed Wing Heading + Altitude Hold

+Equivalent to the combination of NAV COURSE HOLD and NAV ALTHOLD described above.

 ## RTH - Return to home
 RTH will attempt to bring copter/plane to launch position.
 Launch position is defined as a point where aircraft was armed.
 RTH will control both position and altitude.
 You will have to manually control altitude if your aircraft does not have an altitude sensor (barometer).